hylo-lang/specification/spec.md

     4. A parameter declared with the `assign` convention is called an `assign` parameter.

-3. A `let` parameter of a `sink` parameter may have a default value.
+4. `let` parameters and `sink` parameters may have a default value.

-4. A default value must be a non-consuming expression.
-A default value to a `sink` parameter must evlauate to an escapable object.
+5. A default value must be a non-consuming expression.
+A default value to a `sink` parameter must evaluate to an escapable object.

 ## Capture lists